UNICEF UK raises funds to protect children and the defend their rights worldwide.

 We asked key stakeholders on the project to dissect the homepage and a key internal page, placing component parts in order of importance.
 Working with UNICEF’s content editor, we pulled out common patterns, noting those which were essential and those that were superfluous.
 The relevant patterns were then sketched on a whiteboard where we imagined how they would adapt on smaller screens.
 These were then used as the basis for the front-end build.
 This pattern-based approach allowed us to simplify what was already there, rather than start again from scratch.

 Translating UNICEF’s brand guidelines to the web

-	We experimented with different ways of simplifying wayfinding around the site.
+We experimented with different ways of simplifying way-finding around the site.
 By removing layers of navigation and advocating the inclusion of more links within body copy, we were able to reduce unnecessary interactions and invoke fewer taps.
-Moving the breadcrumb navigation to a slide-out menu meant users could orientate themselves within the site.
+Moving the breadcrumb navigation to a slide-out menu meant users could easily orientate themselves.

 The new mobile site was launched a year after our engagement as part of a more extensive rebrand of the organisation lead by Johnson Banks.